-Covid 19 coronavirus: No new cases today
+Covid 19 coronavirus: No new cases today, one patient remains in hospital

 There are no new cases of Covid-19 today.

-This means the number of active cases in New Zealand remains at 22 and all cases are in isolation facilities.
+This means the number of active cases in New Zealand remains at 22.
+All cases are in isolation facilities.

 There have been no cases of community transmission, the Ministry of Health said in its latest update.